×

 The world of TMS/WMS synchronization

-Yes, it is entirely possible and even common.
+Yes, it's entirely possible and even common.

-Many companies begin by implementing WMS software to optimize their warehouse management and preparation.
+Many companies begin by implementing WMS software to optimize their warehouse management and order preparation.
 Others, whose business relies heavily on transportation, may prioritize TMS software.
 However, to achieve a higher level of performance and end-to-end visibility, synchronizing the two systems becomes essential.

 No, that's a misconception.